 - Inflammation and infection: Even real braces can lead to some oral issues like inflammation and infection at the early stages.
-So, the risk is even greater with fake teeth braces.
+So the risk is even greater with fake teeth braces.
 In some cases, the infection can get worse and might even require surgery to stop the spread.

 Are fake braces dangerous?

-What's more, these faux braces have even led to deaths in some Asian countries.
+What's more, these faux braces have even led to deaths in some countries.
 Here’s an article from CNBC that mentions two deaths reported in Thailand linked to fake braces.
 Upon investigation, authorities found deadly materials like cadmium in the autopsy.
-Health experts across Asia have taken this trend seriously and are working towards creating awareness among teens.
+Health experts across Asia have taken this trend seriously and are working toward creating awareness among teens.